Dairy Queen: Frozen yogurt

-In 1990, Dairy Queen began offering frozen yogurt as a lower-calorie alternative to its soft serve ice cream.
+In 1990, Dairy Queen began offering frozen yogurt as a lower-calorie alternative to its soft serve.
 The product was named Breeze.
 According to a company representative, Dairy Queen's regular soft serve has 35 calories per ounce, whereas the frozen yogurt was 25 calories per ounce.
 However, in 2001, the company phased out the frozen yogurt option in all its stores, citing a lack of demand.

-In 2011, International Dairy Queen Inc. filed a request for a preliminary injunction to stop Yogubliz Inc, a small California-based frozen yogurt chain, from selling "Blizzberry" and "Blizz Frozen Yogurt", alleging that the names could confuse consumers due to their similarity to Dairy Queen's Blizzard.
+In 2011, International Dairy Queen Inc. filed a request for a preliminary injunction to stop Yogubliz Inc, a small California-based frozen yogurt chain, from selling "Blizzberry" and "Blizz Frozen Yogurt," alleging that the names could confuse consumers due to their similarity to Dairy Queen's Blizzard.
 U.S. District Judge R. Gary Klausner denied Dairy Queen's request.

 Cage-free egg commitment

 In May 2016, Dairy Queen committed to requiring suppliers in the United States and Canada to purchase eggs only from approved cage-free egg suppliers by 2025.
-In the U.S., 67 percent of shell eggs, liquid eggs, and proprietary DQ ingredients that contain eggs have either converted to cage-free or were reformulated to remove egg as an ingredient since Dairy Queen made their commitment.
-In Canada, 39 percent of shell eggs, liquid eggs, and proprietary DQ ingredients that contain eggs have either converted to cage-free or were reformulated to remove egg as an ingredient since Dairy Queen made their commitment.
+In the U.S., 67 percent of shell eggs, liquid eggs, and proprietary DQ ingredients that contain eggs have either converted to cage-free or were reformulated to remove eggs as an ingredient since Dairy Queen made their commitment.
+In Canada, 39 percent of shell eggs, liquid eggs, and proprietary DQ ingredients that contain eggs have either converted to cage-free or were reformulated to remove eggs as an ingredient since Dairy Queen made their commitment.

-Dairy Queen's commitment includes shell and liquid eggs at restaurants that serve breakfast, as well as any eggs used as ingredients for proprietary food and treat products.
-The company has also committed to requiring any new egg suppliers in the future to provide cage-free eggs.

 Some consider cage-free egg production to be a more humane method of production than conventional methods representing the majority of current production in the United States and Canada.
 There is no mention of Dairy Queen's cage-free commitment in their restaurants outside of the US and Canada.